 Conservative California Cities Revolt Against State's Anti-Trump Policies

-At last count, nearly a dozen local governments in California have now voted to oppose what's known as the state's "sanctuary law" — Senate Bill 54 — escalating tensions over the long divisive issue of illegal immigration in the Golden State.
+At last count, nearly a dozen local governments in California have voted to oppose what is known as the state's "sanctuary law" — Senate Bill 54 — escalating tensions over the long-divisive issue of illegal immigration in the Golden State.

 The law, passed last year, aims to protect some immigrants in the country illegally by limiting cooperation between local law enforcement and federal immigration authorities.

-California is believed to have the largest population in the country of undocumented immigrants, and the state is on the front lines of the resistance to the Trump administration.
+California is believed to have the largest population of undocumented immigrants, and the state is on the front lines of the resistance to the Trump administration.
 But the recent wave of opposition to California's opposition to the administration is turning some heads.

-Much of it began in the small Orange County suburb of Los Alamitos, where the city council passed a measure last month to opt out of the 'sanctuary' law.
+Much of it began in the small Orange County suburb of Los Alamitos, where the city council passed a measure last month to opt out of the "sanctuary" law.

-"I don't like the direction California is [going]," says Warren Kusumoto, Mayor Pro Tem of the city.
+"I don't like the direction California is [going]," says Warren Kusumoto, mayor pro tem of the city.

 Kusumoto decided to draft the initiative because he said Los Alamitos is caught in the middle of a national political fight and is being asked to work under conflicting laws.
 The small city of 11,000 also has close economic ties to the federal government.
 It is home to several companies with large federal contracts as well as a U.S. military base.